sahlooi/AWS-project-1/README.md

 # AWS Projects

 Welcome!
 This is a collection of my practical AWS projects and assignments.
 These projects focus on cloud computing, data storage, and AWS infrastructure.
-I've worked on services like **EC2**, **S3**, **EBS**, **IAM**, **Lambda**, and more.

-I'm currently studying for an MBA in Business Analytics, and these projects show what I've learned by doing real cloud-based tasks.

 ---

 # PROJECT 1 – Improving Budget Forecasting for the Finance Team Using AWS